Which city is cheaper, Portland or Jacksonville?

 Portland receives a lot of rain in the winter.
 In January, Jacksonville usually receives less rain than Portland.
 Jacksonville gets 3.3 inches (83 mm) of rain, while Portland receives 5.2 inches (132 mm) of rain each month for the winter.

 The spring brings many poeple to Jacksonville as well as Portland.
+Many travelers come to Jacksonville for the beaches and the activities around the city.
 Additionally, many visitors come to Portland in the spring for the small town charm and the natural beauty.

 In the spring, Jacksonville is much warmer than Portland.
-Typically, the spring temperatures in Jacksonville in April are around 68°F (20°C), and Portland is about 51°F (11°C).
+Typically, the spring temperatures in Jacksonville in April average around 68°F (20°C), and Portland averages at about 51°F (11°C).

 The sun comes out a lot this time of the year in Portland.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the spring, Jacksonville often gets more sunshine than Portland.
 Jacksonville gets 285 hours of sunny skies this time of year, while Portland receives 231 hours of full sun.